-In BandbCuba.com we have prepared this Cuban´s taxis: guide for travelers.
-There is an interesting variety of cabs than can take you from one place to another.
-From modern cars to bicycles, but which one you should take?
+In BandbCuba.com we have prepared this Urban Taxi in Cuba: guide for travelers.
+There is good variety of cabs you can take from one place to another.
+From modern cars to bicycles, but which one should you take?
 Read this post to be prepared for your next trip to the island.

-To move around Cuba foreign travelers use to rent a car or take taxis, instead of public transportation.
-These two options are the most comfortable and safer way to do it.
-But in comes to cabs, it can be confusing if don’t know what to expect.
+To move around Cuba foreign travelers normally rent a car or take taxis, instead of using public transportation.
+These two options are the most comfortable.
+But when it comes to cabs, it can be confusing if don’t know what to expect.

-The taxi culture in Cuba is very particular, as everything else in the island.
+The taxi culture in Cuba is very distinct, as is everything else on the island.
 Yes, you’ll spot yellow cabs, but these are not the only option.
 Travelers can take a ride in a modern or a classic car, share cabs with locals or experience a ride on a Coco or a bicitaxi.

-Also be prepared to negotiate the price with drivers, because even if the car has a meter, most of time drivers keep them off.
-Keep a good attitude when taking a taxi.
-There are drivers that won’t chat too much, but some of them will act as your best friend during the ride.
+Also be prepared to negotiate the price with drivers, because even if the car has a metre, some drivers are willing to negotiate a fixed price.
+It is important to have a good attitude when taking a taxi.
+There are drivers who won’t chat too much, but some of them will act as your best friend during the ride.
 They’ll talk about almost everything, and they can be a good source of information about where to go in Cuba, places to eat and many more.

-These are known for being the official taxi for tourists and they are under the administration of the government.
-Which mean that the drivers have to pay a monthly rent for using the car.
+These are the official taxi for tourists, mostly in yellow and they are state run.
+This means that the drivers have to pay the state a monthly rent to use the car.

-This is the type of taxi you’ll find at the airport once you arrive to the island.
+This is the type of taxi you’ll find at the airport once you arrive on the island.
 The range of cars goes from Lada to Mercedes.
-Most of them offer some comfort to the traveler such as air conditioner and safe belt.
+Most of them offer some comfort to the traveler such as air conditioning and safety belts.

-For families traveling with kids, this is a great option because is safe.
-But also they could take a private taxi.
+For families traveling with kids, this is a great option because it is convenient

-Taxi driving is a profitable industry in Cuba, especially now that the tourist industry is rising up.
+Taxi driving is a profitable industry in Cuba, especially now that the tourist industry is increasing.
 Private taxis are cars owned by private citizens or companies.
-Even when they’re not the official Turistaxi, the drivers are licensed, so don’t worry about this.
+Even when they’re not the official Turistaxi, the drivers are licensed, so no need to worry about this.

-Most of them are old cars, it doesn’t mean they’re cheaper than touristic cars.
+Most of them are either modern or classic American cars, and it doesn’t necessarily mean they’re cheaper than the regular taxis.
 The prices of the rides are similar between the two alternatives.
-And is common that the drivers will negotiate the price too.
+Similarly, drivers will negotiate a price too.

 This group includes the famous classic cars in Cuba.
 You can explore Havana in a 1940 or a 1950 car.
-Some of them are own by the government, but some private citizens offer a good service on this type of cars too.
+Some of them are owned by the government and others by private citizens who offer good service.

 Some travelers rush to take this type of taxi in Havana, but in fact, you can find them in other cities.
 And the ride will be cheaper than in the capital!

-There are companies that offer a good service in these cars.
-Booking with anticipation will help you to plan better your Cuban experience.
+There are companies that offer a good service with these classic cars.
+Booking in advance will help you to to plan your Cuban experience better.

 The taxis colectivos are communal taxis, this means that a group of people share the same car and the price is divided between all of them.
 They have established routes, travelers can take it in any of the stops and ask the driver to leave them at any point of the route.

 To know where to find them you can ask at your accommodation for information.
 Usually they are close to the bus and the railway station.
-The rides are cheaper than the previous option and they give you a more local taste of Cuba.
+The rides are cheaper than the previous options and they give you more of a local taste of Cuba.

 The cars, also known as “almendrones” are old American cars.
-They have the reputation to be unsafe and uncomfortable because most of them don’t have safe belt or air conditioner.
-But now there are companies like Book Taxi Cuba that offers a better service, with three categories of modern cars, according to your needs.
+They have the reputation to be unsafe and uncomfortable because most of them don’t have safety belt or air conditioning.
+But now there are companies like Book Taxi Cuba which offers a better service, with three categories of modern cars, according to your needs.
 This kind of service is perfect if you want to go from one city to another.

-Here is when we recommend a taxi colectivo.
 These cars can be really safe.
-Although you’ll hear some bad opinions about them like they do transfer on the way to your destination.
-These is common, but not of them do it.
+Thoughy you might hear some bad opinions about them because sometimes, they can change you to another car en route.
+This is common, but not all of them do it.

-Transportation in Cuba includes these curious vehicles.
+So what are coco taxis – it is an urban taxi in Cuba named after a fruit, the coconut because of its shape.
+Transportation in Cuba includes these distinct vehicles.
 They look like a football helmet, but actually it meant to be similar to the coconut fruit.
 That’s where it names come from.
-It can take three persons at the time (really tight) plus the driver that will be in front of them.
+It can take three persons at the time (really tight) plus the driver who will be sitting in the front.

 You’ll see the Coco taxis all around Havana.
-Is not so safe but they offer a good experience that you’ll want to try.
+Is not so comfortable for longer trips but they offer a good experience worth trying.
 They charge about 1 CUC per mile.
-You won’t see locals taking one of these vehicles, they’re for tourists.
+You don’t see locals taking coco taxis, they’re for tourists.

 The last option are bicitaxis.
-These are bicycles prepared to take up to two people at the back seat.
-It’s also a touristic taxi that you can take to go around Havana, maybe after a long day of walking.
+These are bicycles built to take up to two people at the back seat.
+It’s also a leisurely touristy way to go around Havana, maybe after a long day of walking.

 We’ve already talked about the types of taxis travelers can find in Cuba.
-Now take note of the following tips, that also will be helpful.
+Now take note of the following tips, which also will be helpful.

 Women travelling alone have to be careful, especially if they’re traveling at night.

-If you are taking a taxi colectivo in Havana, be aware that if the driver realize you are a tourist, will charge you the normal rate.
-To avoid this, don’t wait for the taxi at the corner of Neptuno and Parque Central, but a block from there.
-Also, don’t ask how much is the ride.
+If you are taking a taxi colectivo in Havana, make sure to ask the price so that it will be shared with the other travelers.
 You will recognize the communal taxi when you’ll see a group of people going on and off the car together.

 Also, when you are a tourist you’ll realize that you’ll pay almost the same in every option.